cysouw/graphicalgrammar/text/usa.md

 ## Sheffield (1912) *Grammar and thinking*

-Alfred Dwight Sheffield [@sheffield1912: 50-51] Grammar and Thinking (citing Wundt prominently) Brittain (1973:204) says “linguists seem to have been unaware of his work”
+Alfred Dwight Sheffield [@sheffield1912: 50-51] Grammar and Thinking (citing Wundt prominently) Brittain (1973:204) says “linguists seem to have been unaware of his work”.
+This is not true!

 also Alfred Dwight Sheffield [@sheffield1929: 53]

+- Nida cites him in 1943 dissertation
+- Jespersen cites him in 1913 Sprogets Logic
+- review by Bloomfield, quite critical [@bloomfield1912]

 ## Bloomfield (1933) *Language*

 [@bloomfield1933: 161]

-Bloomfield (1914: 60-61, cited in Percival 1976:235) clearly thinks about binary branching.
+[@bloomfield1914: 60-61], cited in Percival (1976:235) clearly thinks about binary branching.
 Also note the Wundt-inspired psychological reasoning.

-## Adjukiewicz (1935) *Die syntaktische Konnexität*
+## Ajdukiewicz (1935) *Die syntaktische Konnexität*

 [@ajdukiewicz1935]